 When I do find a good site that will take several trips to fully develop, I visit the owner again and ask them to sign a simple License Agreement.
 This allows me to search and dig exclusively for a period of time.
 And, this guarantees that if I am able to remove, prep and sell a specimen, then the landowner would receive a financial benefit.
 See the section on Licenses.

 To expand my search range, I ask the landowner about their neighbors.
-With their permission, I then use that owner as a reference to another.
+Then with their permission, I use that owner as a reference to another rancher.
 In one area, I have accumulated permission for over 200 square miles of land.
 I have stopped asking there, because I will likely not live long enough to hike all the land for which I have permission now.

 When I return home from a trip I send the landowner a letter thanking them for the privilege of searching on their property.
 I tell them when I plan to return and include photos of what I found if anything.